BryanDomino/Hybrid-Domino-Code-Assistant-Workshop-DFS/README.md

 For the predictive modelling we are going to use [Prophet](https://facebook.github.io/prophet/), which is already installed in this environment.

-Finally, we will want to save this model in case we wanted to utilise it later in the project as an API or in a web app for example.
+Finally, we will want to save this model in case we wanted to utilise it later in the project as an batch model, API or in a web app for example.

 To save time and complexity we have created a code snippet in DCA that we can use to train the model.